AMRI-Lab/INR_for_DynamicMRI/README.md

 ```

 The rest of the parameters can be easily changed by adding arguments to the parser.
-The detailed definition of the arguments can be found by
+The detailed definitions of the arguments can be found by:
 ```python
 python3 main.py -h
 ```